 Looking at the total distribution of owner homes shows a disparate pattern with most municipalities having few affordable homes and a small number having many affordable homes.
 Affordable units constitute less than a third of the housing in 78% of the municipalities and more than a third of the housing in 12% of the municipalities.
-Affordable rental units make up less than a third of all rental units in 62% of the municipalities and more than a third of the rental units in 9% of the municipalities.
+Affordable rental units make up less than a third of all rental units in 62% of the municipalities.